-2.77 A Note on Method

-There is a final point to be made, and it regards the significance for depth psychology of recent develop ments in scientific methodology.
-At the turn of the century mechanist determinism was still the world#view dominant in scientific circles.
-Freud's discovery and development of the notion of psychogenic disorder came at the ambiguous moment when the old outlook was about to dissolve and, as one might expect, the ambiguity of the moment forced ambiguity upon his work.
-Were mechanist determinism correct, then neither admality nor disorder could be psychogenic; Laplace's demon could calculate both from the world distribution of atoms in any basic situation; Freud could be said to introduce a new name and a new technique inasmuch as he dealt with collocations of atoms through their psychic appearances; but Freud could not be credited with the discovery of an autonomous science.
-On the other hand, if mechanist determinism is incorrect, the category of the psychogenic promptly assumes a significance that Freud htheolf-could not-suspace Let us sttempt to clarify this point.
+2.77 ANote on Method.
+There is a final point to be made, and it regards depth purchases of recent developments in scientific methodology.
+At the turn of the century mechanist determinism was still the world-view dominant in scientific circles.
+Freud's discovery and development of the notion of psychogenic disorder came at the ambiguous moment when the old outlook was about to dissolve and, as one might expect, the ambiguity of the moment forced ambiguity upon the work.
+Were mechanist determinism correct, then neither normality nor disorder could be psychogenic; Laplace's demon could calculate the both from a world distribution of atoms in any basic situation; Freud could be said to introduce a new name and a new technique, but not a new calcegory sfrfar the investigation of couses in a new calcegory sfrfar the investigation of couses in a new technique, but not a new calcegory sfrfar the investigation of couses in a new could not a new technique, but not a new calcegory of an autonomous size science.
+On the other hand, if mechanist determinism is incorrect, the category of the psychocenic promptly assumes a significance that Freud himself could not suspect.
+Let us attempt to clarify this point.